shybovycha/shybovycha.github.io/_drafts/2021-12-09-opengl-advanced-samples.md

 ```

 Note how the shadow map is `samplerCube` and sampling it is using the `vec3` instead of `vec2` as with planar (2D) textures.
+Also note how lighting has something called "attenuation" now - this is the fading-out factor - the further the pixel is from the light source - the more bleak the lighting effect would be.

 ### Reflections